As in 2017, BJP not to field incumbent councillors in MCD polls again: AAP | Politics

 - India

-Aam Aadmi Party's (AAP) MCD polls in-charge Durgesh Pathak accused the BJP councillors of ''gobbling up'' Rs 35,000 crore.
+Durgesh Pathak, the Aam Aadmi Party's (AAP) MCD polls in-charge, accused the BJP councillors of ''gobbling up'' Rs 35,000 crore.
+The Delhi BJP hit back, accusing Pathak of ''cooking up stories'' to remain in news.

 ''The BJP has taken a decision that just like in 2017, it will not give tickets to the incumbent councillors for the 2022 MCD polls.
 It did not give tickets to any of its councillors in 2017 as well,'' Pathak told a press conference.

-Alleging that the move ''clearly indicates'' that all the BJP councillors are corrupt, the Rajinder Nagar MLA said the saffron party itself acknowledges that.
+Delhi BJP spokesperson Praveen Shankar Kapoor said ''Pathak is getting frantic with MCD polls nearing and therefore keeps on cooking up stories.
+He should review the performance of AAP councillors instead of worrying about those of BJP.''
+Alleging the BJP's move ''clearly indicates'' that all its councillors are corrupt, the AAP MLA from Rajinder Nagar claimed that the saffron party itself acknowledges it.

 ''During the 2017 polls, all their councillors were found to be corrupt.
 They used to extort money during lintering and gobble up MCD funds.
-Same is the case after five years.
-Their councillors are totally corrupt and completely incompetent,'' he alleged.
+The same is the case after five years.
+Their councillors are totally corrupt and completely incompetent,'' Pathak alleged.

-Pathak wondered that when the Bharatiya Janata Party (BJP) acknowledged in 2017 as well as in 2022 that all of its councillors were corrupt, why did it not take any action against them till date.
+He wondered that when the BJP acknowledged in 2017 as well as in 2022 that all of its councillors were corrupt, why did it not take any action against them to date.

-''It is their councillors who loot money but who goes to jail?
+''It is their councillors who loot money.
+But who goes to jail?
 Satyendar Jain, Manish Sisodia and other leaders.
 What type of justice is this?
-The BJP councillors have looted the MCD to such an extent that Delhi could not have been in a worse position than this,'' he alleged.
+The BJP councillors have looted the MCD to such an extent that Delhi could not have been in a worse position than this,'' Pathak alleged.

 The AAP leader claimed that people will not vote for the BJP in the upcoming MCD polls.